When we speak of creativity in business and marketing – what exactly do we mean by that?

 The team tapped into one of the key emotional aspects of Austen fans and one of her most beloved books and characters – Mr Darcy.

-Using key findings from academic research, and with the knowledge from two leading academics, this research helped an illustrator create a historically accurate portrait of the real Mr Darcy
+Using key findings from academic research, plus two leading academics to help an illustrator reveal a historically accurate portrait of the real Mr Darcy

 The campaign was both strategic and tactical, including key messages and details of the season which resulted in UKTV’s highest ever day for Drama viewership.
 Well played!